Melbourne Buddhist Meditation Classes

 Learn to meditate – introductory meditation class, Melbourne

 Take a breath, create some time and space, and relax.
 Enter into the wonderful stillness, peace and calm that awaits you in meditation.
 Melbourne Buddhist Meditation Classes is offering ‘Learn to meditate’ classes for beginners.
 Those wishing to explore the benefits of meditation and mindfulness will find these classes of value.

 Meditation and mindfulness are the greatest lifeskills of all.
 And the mindfulness that is a part of meditation brings clarity and focus into all spheres of daily life.

 Learning to meditate from an experienced and authentic meditation teacher sets meditation practice in its true context.
-Finally we have a path to ever greater happiness, joy and bliss and increasing freedom from suffering.
+Finally we have a path to ever greater happiness, joy and bliss and increasing freedom from stress, pressure and suffering.